 Public art at the Austin-Bergstrom International Airport (ABIA) offers residents and travelers a permanent collection of paintings, sculptures, murals, and site-specific installations which enhance the airport travel experience and reflect the nature and character of Austin.

 The former municipal power plant is being redeveloped into a mixed-use anchor for the district.
 Two new buildings, an underground parking garage and green roof plaza are being added to the existing generator building.
 The site will feature a mix of office space, retail, residential, a public plaza and an outdoor terrace overlooking Lady Bird Lake.
 The preservation and adaptive reuse of the historic power plant building is the impetus for the project and the main community benefit.

 The Sister Cities Program fosters friendly relations and understanding between the citizens of Austin and our sister cities around the world.
 The program promotes Austin’s educational, cultural, and economic presence in the international community.

-The City of Austin is proud to present the People’s Gallery at City Hall.
-This free, annual exhibition is designed to showcase regional artists and to encourage public dialog, understanding, and enjoyment of visual art.
+The People’s Gallery is an annual exhibition designed to showcase the work of regional artists, and to encourage public dialog and enjoyment of visual art.

 Thank you for participating in Austin: Welcoming City, an effort to gather community input to develop a shared definition and vision for Austin as a “Welcoming City” for international newcomers.
 The community input process took place between October 2014 and February 2015, and targeted immigrant residents, service providers, funders, elected officials, and the general public, through a combination of surveys, focus groups, and a provider summit.
 Community stakeholder participation was critical to ensure a meaningful public participation process and quality results.